VariantSync/RaQuN/INSTALL.md

  ./build-docker-image.sh
 ```

+The generated Docker image will have the name `match-experiments`.

 ### Validation of Correct Installation
 We prepared an entry point for the Docker image through which you can validate that the image is working.
 This validation
 comprises a small subset of the experiments which we present in our paper.